 Valcoustics is engaged in a number of long-term construction vibration monitoring projects.
 One notable project was the construction of the City of Toronto Union Pearson Airport Express (UP Express) Train.
 Retained by Metrolinx, an agency of the Government of Ontario, to monitor noise and vibration levels for construction of the UP Express.
 The rail link, now in operation, runs from Union Station downtown to Pearson International Airport.
 Monitoring occurred 24 hours a day, 7 days a week for approximately five and half years, ending spring 2016.
 At the project peak, over 90 unattended monitors were deployed.
 In 2015, Valcoustics and Metrolinx were recognized with a CiPA (The Community iPerformance Awards) award for Infrastructure Innovation for our Community Noise and Vibration Monitoring System.

 Valcoustics has also completed many construction noise and vibration monitoring projects beyond the boundaries of the City of Toronto for clients who are concerned for the well-being of neighbouring structures or self-impacts and are keen to mitigate risk.

-Notable current/completed projects involving long-term deployments of monitors include:
+Notable current/completed construction vibration and noise monitoring projects involving long-term deployments of monitors include: